carpentries/instructor-training/_episodes/01-welcome.md

 researchers work effectively with their data through its lifecycle
 * Library Carpentry focuses on teaching data skills to people working in library- and information-related roles.

-The main goal of these organizations is not to teach specific skills, per se - although those are covered - but rather, to convey best practices that will enable researchers to be more productive and do better research.
+The main goal of The Carpentries is not to teach specific skills, per se - although those are covered - but rather, to convey best practices that will enable researchers to be more productive and do better research.

 ## Instructor Training Workshop Overview

-The goal of this two-day training is to provide you with the skills and information you need to become a certified Carpentries instructor.
-Our expectations of certified Carpentries instructors is that they:
+The goal of this two-day training is to provide you with the skills and information you need to become a certified Carpentries Instructor.
+Our expectations of certified Carpentries Instructors is that they:

-- be familiar with and understand how to apply research-based teaching principles, especially as they apply to the Carpentries audience.
+- be familiar with and understand how to apply research-based teaching principles, especially as they apply to The Carpentries audience.
-- understand the importance of a respectful and inclusive classroom environment; commit to creating such an environment; and be able to identify and implement Carpentries policies and general practices to accomplish this.
+- understand the importance of a respectful and inclusive classroom environment; commit to creating such an environment; and be able to identify and implement The Carpentries policies and general practices to accomplish this.
-- practice and develop skills in the teaching methods used in Carpentries workshops.
+- practice and develop skills in the teaching methods used in The Carpentries workshops.
-- learn enough about the Carpentries organization to know where to go for help, how to start organizing a workshop, and how to get involved with community activities.
+- learn enough about The Carpentries organisation to know where to go for help, how to start organizing a workshop, and how to get involved with community activities.

 These four goals are broken down into four main modules of content: